fenetikm/falcon/README.md

 ![exa snapshot](https://raw.githubusercontent.com/fenetikm/falcon/master/support/snaps/exa.png)

-Screenshots taken on macOS running iTerm2.
+Screenshots taken on macOS running iTerm2, tmux and neovim (where applicable).
+Font is FiraCode with ligatures enabled.
+In daily use I use kitty for it's sheer speed but iTerm2 makes perty piccies.

-*Note:* Some syntax colour will depend on which syntax highlighting plugins you use.
+*Note:* Some syntax colour highlighting choices will depend on which syntax highlighting plugins you use.
 The above was created using the polyglot syntax plugin (except for Yaml).

 ## Similar default terminal colours